- Resource Consumption- The level of resources needed or used by a society

 Source: BBC Future – Global resources stock check

 The ecological footprint measures or calculates (in acres or hectares) the amount of the earth’s productive space needed to keep a population at its current level of resource consumption.
 Units of bio-productive areas are used to assess the nature and scale of the environmental impact of a country, region, community etc. It takes into account the following :

 - bio-productive land – which refers to grazing land, gardens, forests, farmland for food and materials etc

 - bio-productive sea, referring mostly to fishing grounds·

-- build land – needed for road and settlement construction etc
+- built environment – needed for road and settlement construction etc

-- energy resources such land needed to produce renewable energy supplies,
+- energy resources such as land needed to produce renewable energy

 - non-productive land e.g deserts

 - Other factors such as species extinction, toxic pollution of air, water and other non-renewable energy resources are not taken into account here.